 One of the main goals of Knope’s research program is integrating the way biologists study living organisms with the way fossil organisms are studied, so that direct comparisons can be made between the modern and the ancient.

-Matthew Knope is an assistant professor of biology at the University of Hawai‘i at Hilo.
+Matthew Knope is an associate professor of biology at the University of Hawai‘i at Hilo with promotion and tenure received in 2021.
 He is an evolutionary ecologist specializing in speciation and extinction, specifically the generation and loss of plant and animal biodiversity in Hawai‘i and globally, working on research questions that lie directly at the intersection of ecology and evolution.

 Knope says his most significant contribution to the literature is a study that showed, for the very first time, the basic ecological differentiation history of animals in the oceans across all time.
 See Limited role of functional differentiation in early diversification of animals (Knope, et. al., Nature Communications, March 4, 2015).